paradigma-cl/unreplaceableDigitalID/README.md

 Typically, the domain and subdomain names have commonly used Latin characters in ascii format.
 Due to the convergence of the use of different languages, and character systems, the popularity in social apps, people have started to think about using emoji as names for their domains or subdomains.
 The compatibility of the dapps with Punycode could be a facilitator of mass user adoption.
 For example: 🧑‍💼 .xck.app is represented as xn-- -zc3sr5i.xck.app

+#### 2.4 Extending the use the private public keys for both Stacks and Bitcoin blockchain
+In order to have higher level of adoption, increases the desire to have communications, and interoperability between users cross blockchains ecosystems like Stacks, and Bitcoin.
+One example, is Nostr, that uses the public key as unique identifier, that is linked to the DNS.

 ### 3. The App Profile
 Each App (web application) should have a verified identity in order to safely reference it and be trustworthy of interaction between other applications.
 An app can be identified both by the Internet domain (DNS) for example 'XCK.app' and the Stacks DID 'XCK.app' In case, it is a web application, it could be accessed as https://xck.app having both definitions.